 Data for the Registered Apprenticeship Information System is collected annually based on information from the administrative databases of the provincial and territorial ministries responsible for apprenticeship.
 These databases are maintained for their own purposes.
-Data are obtained under the authority of the Statistics Act and is supplied according to our data element manual and record layout which are appended to this document.
-These data are used to create a national database of individuals currently enrolled in an apprenticeship program, those who have completed their apprenticeship training and those who have received their certificates of qualification as apprentices or trade qualifiers.
+Data are supplied according to our data element manual and record layout which are appended to this document.
+These data are used to create a national database of individuals currently enrolled in an apprenticeship program, those who have completed their apprenticeship training and those who have received their certificates of qualification as apprentices or trade qualifiers (challengers).

 Consistency and validity edits are applied to the microdata during data processing.
 These edits are the primary form of error detection for the RAIS and are used to identify and correct missing, invalid, or inconsistent data.
 Methods used to resolve errors include deterministic corrections, historical imputation, and consultations with data providers.

 Whenever possible, historical imputation is used to correct invalid entries for sex, date of birth, and registration date.

 The RAIS is produced from administrative data and is not subject to sampling.
 As such, estimation weights are not used to produce estimates from the RAIS.
 Estimation for the RAIS consists of producing counts and frequencies of apprentices and trade qualifiers (challengers) by various domains of interest.